Valenwr/interactive-data-visualization-dashboard/README.md

 # Data Analysis and Visualization Toolkit

-This repository contains a Python script that provides tools for data loading, cleaning, and visualization, particularly focusing on disaster data analysis.
-The toolkit is designed to handle CSV data files, perform preliminary data inspections, clean the data and generate several types of plots.
+This Python script is designed to load, clean, analyze, and visualize disaster-related datasets, specifically utilizing data from the EM-DAT database, provided by the Centre for Research on the Epidemiology of Disasters (CRED).
+This toolkit handles CSV files and includes functionalities for data inspection, cleaning, frequency analysis, and advanced visualizations.

+Visit [EM-DAT](https://www.emdat.be/) for more details on the data.

 ## Features